3.13.3. Rapid transit routes

 The Transfer panel opens (the selected station will get entered as the beginning station of the transfer — Station A):

-The transfer will automatically take the same name as the A and B stations and will display in the Transfers field of the Rapid transit station panel as a link that opens the transfer editing panel:
+The transfer item will automatically take the combined name of its A and B stations, which will be displayed as a link in the Transfers field of the Rapid transit station panel and lead to the transfer editing window:

-Only create a Passageway to exit item for metro, monorail, rapid bus, or light rail transport stations (including light metro or rapid tram stations).
-Don't create passageways to exits for rope roads and funiculars.
+Only create a Passageway to exit item for metro, monorail, rapid bus, or light rail transport (LRT) stations Don't create passageways to exits for aerial lifts and funiculars.

-Create passageways to exits based on rapid transit stations and exits that were created earlier.
+Passageways to exits must be based on existing rapid transit stations and their exits.